tas.gov.au - external site

 • provide proof of identity documents

-• provide your overseas licence card (and international driving permit or English translation, if necessary)
+• provide your overseas licence card (and international driving permit, or English translation by a NAATI certified translator, if necessary)

 • verbally confirm that your permanent visa was not granted more than 6 months ago